spk2dc/GeneralAssembly_Archive/3_front_end_frameworks/w08d03/student_labs/afternoon.md

 ## Part 1: Get Started

+1. Create your react app named `korilla_receipts` and go through to process of taking out any excessive code if you need to.
+Refer back to today's notes for guidance
+1. `cd korilla_receipts` && `npm start`
-Create a new folder for this project.
-Make an `index.html` and `app.js` ... follow the notes from class/lab to create an App component that renders an `h1` with some text inside it
+1. follow the notes from class/lab to create an App component that renders an `h1` with some text inside it